-Analogies enable writers to make a quick comparison between two unlike things and identify a common thread between them so the reader can identify the relationship without a lengthy explanation.
-Below are a few examples:
+Analogies enable writers to make a quick comparison between two things and identify a common thread between them.
+The goal is for the reader to understand the relationship without a lengthy explanation.
+Here are some of the finest examples in literature:

 "What's in a name?
 That which we call a rose